CiscoDevNet/axl-python-zeep-samples/README.md

     1. Copy the three WSDL files to the `schema/` directory of this project: `AXLAPI.wsdl`, `AXLEnums.xsd`, `AXLSoap.xsd`

+* To run a specific sample, in Visual Studio Code open the sample `.py` file you want to run, then press `F5`, or open the Debugging panel and click the green 'Launch' arrow

 ## Hints

 * You can get a 'dump' of the AXL WSDL to see how Zeep interprets it by copying the AXL WSDL files to the project root (see above) and running (Mac/Linux):